schorschii/Jabber4Linux/README.md

 4. Move the PEM file into `~/.config/jabber4linux/client-certs` on your Linux machine.
 Create the directory if it does not exist.
 5. Start Jabber4Linux and login.

-In addition to that, server certificates of Cisco CUCM used for SIPS are often self-signed.
+In addition to that, server certificates of Cisco CUCM used for SIPS are often self-signed (unlike those used for the UDS API and web interface).
 You can put all server certificates which should be trusted inside `~/.config/jabber4linux/server-certs` and they will automatically be loaded.

 ## Development
 ### I18n